nands0610/Expense-Tracker/README.md

 ## 🚀 Project Overview

 Daily expense tracking can be tedious and prone to error.
-Byte Me streamlines this by offering:
+The Expense Tracker streamlines this by offering:

 * **Quick Expense Entry**: Log purchases with minimal steps.
 * **Automated Categorization**: Assign spending to categories for clarity.